 The "Old Rotation," managed by the College of Agriculture, is the oldest continuous cotton experiment in the world.
 The "Old Rotation" was one of the first experiments to demonstrate and document the value of rotating cotton with other crops and including nitrogen-restoring legumes in the system.
 Information from this test provided evidence that rotation with legumes could sustain and actually improve yields of cotton and corn in Alabama soils.
 This experiment has supported research on productivity, soil and environmental quality, and sustainable agriculture.
-62 This experiment demonstrates that sustainability has been a fundamental element of Auburn University's teaching, research, and outreach from the ountesy of Davis Arbonary ourtesy of Joshua Fisher
+This experiment demonstrates that sustainability has been a fundamental element of Auburn University's teaching, research, and outreach from the beginning.